 When a job interview coaching session has been completed, you will be provided with a specifically prepared list of job interview questions to take with you to further assist you in your preparation for the interview.
 The compilation of job interview questions is specific to the job in which you have applied and gained an interview.
 Basic/easy job interview questions are out; questions are compiled specifically to stretch your brain and make you think outside of the box.
-Overall, interview coaching sessions are a robust preparation tool that will provide you with the added confidence in answering even the most challenging job interview questions with self-assurance and poise.
+Overall, interview coaching sessions are a robust preparation tool that will provide you with transformational confidence in answering even the most challenging job interview questions with self-assurance and poise.

-- The ‘50/50’ rule: Listen for 50% of the time and talk for the rest.
+- The 50/50 rule: Listen for 50% of the time and talk for the rest.
 Research has shown that applicants who apply this rule have been the most successful in getting to the next stage of the job interview process or being offered the position.

-- The ‘two-minute’ rule: Talk for only two minutes at any one time.
+- The two-minute rule: Talk for only two minutes at any one time.
 Research has shown that applicants who talk for extended periods lose credibility.
 When answering job interview questions, you do not have to provide a two-minute response; a question can be answered well in 30 seconds.

-- The ‘now-focused’ rule: Stay in the present; do not think about the future or past.
+- The now-focused rule: Stay in the present; do not think about the future or past.
 It is easy to be thinking about what might happen – the ‘what if’ thoughts that enter your mind that has not happened.
 Interrupting your negative thought patterns is one of the most powerful secrets used by highly successful people.
 Staying in the ‘now’ during the job interview will help your mindset stay positive.